nmfs-ost/noaa-fit-resources/_posts/2019-06-08-version-control.md

 ### Some helpful Git commands

 - [The Git Everyday page](https://git-scm.com/docs/giteveryday) shows the most commonly used Git commands based on role.
-- For Git and GitHub users, this Quick reference [guide](https://training.github.com/downloads/github-git-cheat-sheet/) may provide a quick summary of useful information.
+- For Git and GitHub users, [this Git and GitHub reference guide](https://training.github.com/downloads/github-git-cheat-sheet/) may provide a quick summary of useful information.